 J-Pouch Surgery Helps Restore Normal Function for Patients.

 Removing a part of the small intestine or colon results in a need for an ostomy, or new way for stool to exit the body.
-However, the colon and rectal surgeons at DHI are experienced in offering a way to do this that preserves normal function.
+However, the colon and rectal surgeons at AdventHealth Digestive Institute are experienced in offering a way to do this that preserves normal function.
 The procedure is called an ileal pouch anal anastomosis, but it is better known as J-pouch surgery.
 The benefit of J-pouch surgery is that patients are not left with a permanent need for an abdominal opening and ostomy bag.